senyosimpson/blog/content/posts/rust-error-handling.md

 the error messages and the order in which they occured in a nice format.
 There is also a suggestion which is something we do not see often in standard error reports.
 The other information we are used to seeing but it is nicely formatted.
-It really contains all the information you need in a nice and succint format.
+It really contains all the information you need in a nice and succinct format.
 There's even possibilities of extending this further.
 If we have a chain of errors, we can generate a report like this

 ```